jaoNeumann/jaoNeumann/README.md

 - 👋 Hi, I’m @jaoNeumann
 - 👀 I’m interested in learn more 🧠
-- 🌱 I’m currently learning javascript
 - 📫 Reach me by email: jaopnb15@gmail.com

 <!---